yottaawesome/fsnd-project-3/README.md

 * `libapache2-mod-wsgi-py3`: the Python 3 version of `mod_wsgi`; necessary for serving Python applications from Apache.
 * `python-certbot-apache`: automates server SSL certificate creation, Apache configuration, and redirection (very useful!).

+## Installing with scripts

+In the `src/scripts` directory are scripts for installing and installing the application.
+You'll first need to mark these scripts as executable.

+* `chmod +x cfg.sh`
+* `chmod +x install.sh`
+* `chmod +x uninstall.sh`

+Modify `cfg.sh` with the appropriate variables for your setup, e.g. where you want your Apache Bookshelf directory to be, where your WSGI scripts should be, where your `virtualenv` is located, etc. You may also need to modify the `bookshelf.conf` file for directory permissions if you install in other places than what this repository assumes.
+Note that if you use, SQLite, the Apache user will need to have read-write permissions to the directory where the SQLite database is.

 ## Summary of changes to Digital Bookshelf

 A number of changes to the Digital Bookshelf application were necessary to prepare it for deployment.
 All of these improvements have been backported to the [Project 2 repository](https://github.com/yottaawesome/fsnd-project-2).